Southern strategy: Reagan's Neshoba County Fair "states' rights" speech

-In August 1980, Republican candidate Ronald Reagan made a much-noted appearance at the Neshoba County Fair in Philadelphia, Mississippi, where his speech contained the phrase "I believe in states' rights".
+In August 1980, Reagan made a much-noted appearance at the Neshoba County Fair in Philadelphia, Mississippi, where his speech contained the phrase "I believe in states' rights".
 This was cited as evidence that the Republican Party was building upon the Southern strategy again.
-Former UN Ambassador Andrew Young, an African-American, charged that with his support of states' rights, Reagan was signaling that "it’s going to be all right to kill niggers when [Reagan is] president."
-This remark was criticized by Carter's White House.
-Two days after his appearance at the Neshoba County Fair, Reagan appeared at the Urban League convention in New York to appeal to black voters, where he said, "I am committed to the protection and enforcement of the civil rights of black Americans.
+Former UN Ambassador Andrew Young stated that with his support of states' rights, Reagan was signaling that "it’s going to be all right to kill niggers when [Reagan is] president."
+Young's remark was criticized by Carter.
+Two days after his appearance at the fair, Reagan appeared at the Urban League convention in New York to appeal to black voters, where he said, "I am committed to the protection and enforcement of the civil rights of black Americans.
 This commitment is interwoven into every phase of the plans I will propose."

 Reagan's campaigns used racially coded rhetoric, making attacks on the "welfare state" and leveraging resentment towards affirmative action.
 Dan Carter explains how "Reagan showed that he could use coded language with the best of them, lambasting welfare queens, busing, and affirmative action as the need arose".
 During his 1976 and 1980 campaigns, Reagan employed stereotypes of welfare recipients, often invoking the case of a "welfare queen" with a large house and a Cadillac using multiple names to collect over $150,000 in tax-free income.
 Aistrup described Reagan's campaign statements as "seemingly race neutral", but explained how whites interpret this in a racial manner, citing a Democratic National Committee funded study conducted by Communications Research Group.
 Though Reagan did not overtly mention the race of the welfare recipient, the unstated impression in whites' minds were black people and Reagan's rhetoric resonated with Southern white perceptions of black people.

 Aistrup argued that one example of Reagan field-testing coded language in the South was a reference to an unscrupulous man using food stamps as a "strapping young buck".
 When informed of the offensive connotations of the term, Reagan defended his actions as a nonracial term that was common in his Illinois hometown.
 Ultimately, Reagan never used that particular phrasing again.
 According to Ian Haney Lopez, the "young buck" term changed into "young fellow" which was less overtly racist: "'Some young fellow' was less overtly racist and so carried less risk of censure, and worked just as well to provoke a sense of white victimization".

 Lee Atwater argued that Reagan did not use the Southern strategy or need to make racial appeals:

 Atwater: But Reagan did not have to do a southern strategy for two reasons.
 Number one, race was not a dominant issue.
 And number two, the mainstream issues in this campaign had been, quote, southern issues since way back in the sixties.
 So Reagan goes out and campaigns on the issues of economics and of national defense.
 The whole campaign was devoid of any kind of racism, any kind of reference.